mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 * Cygwin
 * Msys2

-Also IDE may be used:
+Also, an IDE can be used:
-* Eclipse / ModusToolbox ("makefile project from existing source")
+* Eclipse / ModusToolbox™ ("makefile project from existing source")

-*Make* - make sure it is added to system's `PATH` variable and correct path is first in the list;
+*Make* - ensure that it is added to the system's `PATH` variable and the correct path is the first on the list.

-*Python/Python3* - make sure you have correct path referenced in `PATH`;
+*Python/Python3* - ensure that you have the correct path referenced in `PATH`.

-*Msys2* - to use systems PATH navigate to msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart MSYS2 shell.
+*Msys2* - To use the systems path, navigate to the msys2 folder, open `msys2_shell.cmd`, uncomment set `MSYS2_PATH_TYPE=inherit`, restart the MSYS2 shell.
+This will inherit the system's path and find `python` installed in the regular way as well as `imgtool` and its dependencies.

-*Cygwin* - add following to build command `CURDIR=pwd | cygpath --mixed -f -` so that build command looks like that:

-    make app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M CURDIR=`pwd | cygpath --mixed -f -`

-This will iherit system's PATH so should find `python3.7` installed in regular way as well as imgtool and its dependencies.